-Karina Gerlach is currently the Senior Program Advisor to the NYU Center on International Cooperation and the Pathfinders for Peaceful, Just and Inclusive Societies program.
+Karina Gerlach is a Senior Fellow at the NYU Center on International Cooperation and the Pathfinders for Peaceful, Just and Inclusive Societies program.

 At the UN she held positions of increasing responsibility and leadership across a broad spectrum of UN departments, political, economic, and social as well as management.
 She joined the Department of Political Affairs in 2004 where she managed several units and offices, and was Chief of the Office of the Under-Secretary-General from 2004-2005 and 2007-2012.

 Prior to that, Ms. Gerlach worked on a number of inter-agency and system wide assignments including the Secretary General’s Chief Executive’s Board and Fiftieth Anniversary Secretariat.
 She also worked on Economic and Social issues in the Division for Sustainable Development and with the Group of 77, whose office in New York she assisted in establishing.